Shoes3/exe-shoes/README.md

 NSIS expects app_version to be a string and all it really does is name the exe `#{app_name}-#{app_version}`.
 Expect annoyance.

-Read the pack.rb script.
+Read the merge-exe.rb script.
 It's not that big and it's yours now to do what you want.

 ## NSIS